What to Expect in the Four — Or Is It Three? — March 17 Presidential Primaries

 The four Democratic presidential primaries scheduled for Tuesday, March 17, have been overshadowed by two sweeping developments.
 The first was Joe Biden’s surge into what many consider a virtually insurmountable lead over Bernie Sanders in a (suddenly) two-candidate race.
 The second is a COVID-19 pandemic that has driven the presidential contest out of the headlines and into the back of the minds (at best) of most Americans and that has made showing up at the polls one of many activities deemed potentially perilous to one’s health and life.

-Arizona, Florida, and Illinois, and possibly Ohio, whose primary is in legal limbo, will vote on March 17, and the balloting is the first since the coronavirus crisis really exploded into a national phenomenon that forced even Donald Trump out of denial.
-Two states later in the primary calendar (Louisiana and Georgia) have delayed their presidential nominating contests.
-Initially it was thought that the March 17 states would put off voting, but it was too late.
-All, significantly, are states with no-excuse absentee balloting available, along with in-person early-voting opportunities that might reduce crowded conditions on Primary Day.
-But election officials in all March 17 states are acutely aware that they will be in the spotlight as voters do or don’t vote, as USA Today reports:
+Arizona, Florida and Illinois and Ohio will vote on March 17, and the balloting is the first since the coronavirus crisis really exploded into a national phenomenon forcing even Donald Trump out of denial.
+Three later states in the primary calendar (Louisiana , Georgia and Kentucky) have already delayed their presidential nominating contests, and initially it was thought but it was really too late for the March 17 states to put off voting.
+All four, significantly, are states with no-excuse absentee balloting available, along with in-person early voting opportunities that might reduce crowded conditions on election day.
+But election officials in all four are acutely aware that they will be in the spotlight as voters do or don’t vote, as USA Today reports:

 Officials from all four states said they are taking extra precautions to keep voting machines sanitized and will post guidance from local health officials at voting locations.